cortexproject/cortex/docs/blocks-storage/store-gateway.md

 ## Blocks sharding and replication

 The store-gateway optionally supports blocks sharding.
-Sharing can be used to horizontally scale blocks in a large cluster without hitting any vertical scalability limit.
+Sharding can be used to horizontally scale blocks in a large cluster without hitting any vertical scalability limit.

 When sharding is enabled, store-gateway instances builds an [hash ring](../architecture.md#the-hash-ring) and blocks get sharded and replicated across the pool of store-gateway instances registered within the ring.